officialnico/py-tutorial/for_loops.md

 I'm gonna make this one very simple, this is all you'll need to know about them so write it down

-list comprehesion lets us make a list of elements that we've performed some operation on, from another list, this can be anything
+list comprehesion lets us make a list of elements that we've performed some operation on, from some other list's elements

 say we need to make a list of all [2,3,6,4] mulitplied by 2, desired output is [4,6,12,8]